philcrooks/MunroBagger-App/README.md

 the [JavaScript/React website](https://github.com/siansrd/Munro_Bagger) and uses the
 [Rails server](https://github.com/johneas10/MunroBagger_on_Rails) in the same way.
 The website was converted into an app by first replacing the UI components with [React-MDL](https://react-mdl.github.io/react-mdl/) components and then wrapping the
 JavaScript/React in the [Cordova](https://cordova.apache.org/) framework.
-To ensure compatibility with as many versions of Android as possible, the [Crosswalk](https://crosswalk-project.org/) plugin was used.
+To ensure compatibility with as many versions of Android as possible, the Cordova [Crosswalk](https://crosswalk-project.org/) plugin was used.

 As well as significant changes to the UI to adopt [Material Design Lite](https://getmdl.io/components/index.html) (by using React-MDL), the lower layers of the code-base changed to minimise the traffic passed between client and server and to handle